t-makaro/nb_pdf_template/README.md

 7. In/Out text colours updated to match Jupyter
 8. Markdown paragraphs are no longer auto-indented in the pdf
 9. Syntax highlighting improvements.
 (Bonus if using XeLaTeX)
-10. Raw pyout text wrapping improvements.
+10. Output text wrapping improvements.
 11. Code cell text wrapping (requires extra setup)

 Quick Comparison: